AdobeDocs/commerce-knowledge-base.en/help/faq/general/linking-magento.com-and-accounts.magento.cloud-account-logins.md

 ---
-description: As of April 1, 2020, Adobe Commerce will require that users who have an account at accounts.magento.cloud to link this account with their [Magento.com](https://account.magento.com/customer/account/login/) account.
-This will make the [Magento.com](https://account.magento.com/customer/account/login/) account login the primary login method for both accounts and improve security for users.
+title: Link Magento.com and accounts.magento.cloud account logins
 labels: Magento,Magento Commerce Cloud,account,accounts,accounts.magento.cloud,linking,login,logins,security,Adobe Commerce
-title: Link Magento.com, accounts.magento.cloud account logins
 ---

-# Link Magento.com, accounts.magento.cloud account logins

 As of April 1, 2020, Adobe Commerce will require that users who have an account at [accounts.magento.cloud](https://accounts.magento.cloud/) to link this account with their [Magento.com](https://account.magento.com/customer/account/login/) account.
 This will make the [Magento.com](https://account.magento.com/customer/account/login/) account login the primary login method for both accounts and improve security for users.